 The work of AHDB is funded by farmers, growers and others in the supply chain through statutory levies – not from central Government.
 The funds raised from each commodity sector are ring-fenced to ensure they are used only to the benefit of the sector from which they were raised.

-The Agriculture and Horticulture Development Board Order 2008 (Statutory Instrument) defines the statutory functions of AHDB.
-A copy of the Statutory Instrument and a guidance note on it can be found via these links:
+The Agriculture and Horticulture Development Board (Amendment) Order 2022 and The Agriculture and Development Board Order 2008 define the statutory functions of AHDB.
+A copy of the 2008 Order (Statutory Instrument) and 2022 Amendment can be found via these links: